CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Manage-On-Demand-Labs-readme.md

-# Manage On-Demand Labs - user specifications
+# Manage On-Demand Labs - User's specifications

 As an Instructor, you will have the ability to manage user specifications such as **maximum number of users** and **number of retakes** for a lab.